 High-performance computing (HPC) is increasingly applied to simulations of large-scale and complex buildings.
 For example, research using agent-based modeling (ABM) must consider a wide range of parameters and the complex behavior of individual occupants in each agent to accurately reflect human behavior.
 Both ABM and joint simulations often require minute-scale temporal resolutions over long simulation periods (e.g., one year), resulting in tens of billions of floating-point operations (FLOPs) per agent per time step.
 Acceleration techniques can significantly and accurately reduce the simulation time of large-scale systems.
 Distributing the computational load across multiple processors can reduce the overall simulation time, which is crucial for scaling simulations to city scales.

 PyTorch Distributed Data Parallel (DDP) is a framework for training distributed models.
-It has scale-based computation, enabling efficient computation on GPUs or multiple machines [9].
-The core mechanisms of DDP include process group, gradient synchronization, and the ring all-reduce algorithm [13, 14, 15].
-A study by Tampuu et al. showed that distributing the computation of agents can significantly speed up learning and reduce training time by up to tenfold [16, 17].
-Applying DDP to a co-simulator system poses three main challenges: (1) the need to synchronize time between simulators with different time steps, which can cause bottlenecks; (2) uneven workload distribution, where agents have different computational complexities; This leads to idle wait times between processes, and (3) complex communication patterns between agents [18, 19, 20].
-Therefore, HPC profiling is important to optimize the performance of programs executed on NVIDIA Nsight Systems, a dedicated profiling tool for NVIDIA GPU-based applications [21].
+It has scale-based computation, enabling efficient computation on GPUs or multiple machines [6].
+The core mechanisms of DDP include process group, gradient synchronization, and the ring all-reduce algorithm.
+A study by Tampuu et al. showed that distributing the computation of agents can significantly speed up learning and reduce training time by up to tenfold.
+Applying DDP to a co-simulator system poses three main challenges: (1) the need to synchronize time between simulators with different time steps, which can cause bottlenecks; (2) uneven workload distribution, where agents have different computational complexities; This leads to idle wait times between processes, and (3) complex communication patterns between agents [10, 11, 12].
+Therefore, HPC profiling is important to optimize the performance of programs executed on NVIDIA Nsight Systems, a dedicated profiling tool for NVIDIA GPU-based applications.
 HPC profiling facilitates various performance tuning strategies, such as dynamic load balancing during runtime, which utilizes memory and algorithmic adaptations.
 The work of Tallent et al. presents HPCToolkit, a performance analysis tool for HPC applications that can identify bottlenecks and provide optimization recommendations to optimize processing power.

-Inefficiencies in Energy Aware Data Movement for Co-Simulation Frameworks
+Challenge in Achieving Efficient Energy-Aware Data Movement within Co-Simulation Frameworks